-Nearly forty years ago, (two decades before they started experimenting with microchips in humans) the Lord put it on my heart to write SWORDSMAN, a book about people who live in the last days (and it includes a thread about a small chip that every person is told they must receive).
+More than forty years ago, (two decades before they started experimenting with microchips in humans) the Lord put it on my heart to write SWORDSMAN, a book about people who live in the last days.
+The plot includes:

-Christians should be aware of what's going on in the world, but that should serve to spur us to share the Good News of Jesus.
+Christians should be aware of what's going on in the world, but that should serve to spur us to share the most important news anyone can receive: the Good News of Jesus.

 Other articles on the End Times:

 What order did Jesus give to events of the Last days?
-What warnings did he give to people who would be living in those days?
+What warnings did he give to people who would be living in those times?

 Why did people in the Early Church think the rapture might happen any time?
 It probably isn't for the reasons you've been told.

 A look at 2 Thessalonians and the sequence Paul gave for the last days